R8Dest/MC12.2_Update2019/README.md

 # MC12.2_Update2019
-Minecraft Client files for Modded pack
+Minecraft Client files for Modded pack 12.2 Originally created 02/01/18 Updated 11/28/18

-Big Ticket Items:
+Current Big Ticket Items:
 1. Create Oregen for all ore types: Create oregen rules for each ore type, biome specific with rarities
 	- Vanilla
 	- Tin: Done -> all biomes, not rare